UQ-RCC/xnat/content/en/docs/user-guides/getting-started/non-aaf-members.md

   Non-University, non-AAF members and other users
 ---

-Non-University, non-AAF members
-  - Non-University, non-AAF members and other users
+Non-AAF members may include users from:
-  - e.g. QLD Health, TRI, QIMR, QLD Xray
+  - QLD Health, TRI, QIMR, QLD Xray

 ## Signing into XNAT
 ---